Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: Preliminaries

-The dual algebra to $\Ss $ is the graded algebra $U(L)$ on generators $\bm{\theta}_{1},\dots, \bm{\theta}_{16}$ of degree one, which satisfy relations The algebra $U(L)$ is the universal enveloping of the graded Lie algebra $L=\sum L^n$ that is defined by the same relations.
-(Notice that the grading on $L$ we are using and the grading of general theory in Appendix \ref{AppendixB} differ.
-To compare these two gradings we note that in Appendix \ref{AppendixB} the generators of $L$ have degree minus one and generators of $\Ss$ have degree two.
-To switch between positive and negative gradings we use the convention $L_n= L^{-n}$.)
-It is easy to see that one can find a basis $\bm{D}_1,\dots,\bm{D}_{10}$ of $L^2$ obeying
+The element $e$ (see (\ref{E:dif})) is $\lambda^{\alpha}\bm{\theta}_{\alpha}$.
+The algebra $U(L)$ is a universal enveloping algebra of the graded Lie algebra that is defined by generators $(\bm{\theta}_{\alpha})$ obeying the same relations (\ref {E:nvpri}). {\footnote { The reader should be warned that the currently used grading in $L$ is different from the grading of the general theory outlined in Appendix \ref{AppendixB}: in the notations of Appendix \ref{AppendixB} the generators of $L$ have degree minus one and generators of $\Ss$ have degree two.}} (This is a particular case of general statement: the quadratic dual of commutative quadratic algebra is a universal enveloping algebra of Lie algebra.)